mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 ## Making sure we're welcome guests

-As with any collaboration, it's important to be aware of context and history.
+Outsiders can be helpful, of course.
+External experience and a fresh view on things can be very useful.
+But, as with any collaboration, it's important to be aware of local context and history.

 When starting with a new client, we're mindful that we're many times coming in as outsiders during a time of difficult change for them - be it in technical terms (changing stacks or merging systems, for example) or organizational ones, say when a team is expanding and re-organizing.
 And, as often happens, both things at the same time.